Support Responsible Policies

 What is the Salt River Project (SRP)

-SRP is a non profit public utility serving over 2 million people in the Phoenix Valley with:
+SRP is a non profit utility serving over 2 million people in the Phoenix Valley.

 • Reliable electricity